Factbox: Global economic policy response to the coronavirus pandemic

 MONETARY STIMULUS - The South African Reserve Bank (SARB) cut its main lending rate by 100 basis points to 5.25% on March 19.

-LIQUIDITY OPERATIONS AND FUNDING - The SARB announced on March 25 a program to buy bonds of varying maturities on the secondary market, but it did not give further details.
+LIQUIDITY OPERATIONS AND FUNDING - The SARB announced on March 25 a programme to buy bonds of varying maturities on the secondary market, but it did not give further details.

 Compiled by Reuters Polls